• Instructions to Ask a Question

 Return a value: obtain the final output/result of the execution

-The returned a value will be available under the label Output in the step Response.
+The returned value will be available under the label Output in the step Response.

 2.1.
 Using a return statement: